rozzilla/fast-theme-toggle/README.md

 ## Description 🔭

-Fast theme toggle it's the ultra-ligthweigth, minimal, and easy-to-use Google Chrome Extension that enables to quickly switch the website theme.
+Fast theme toggle it's the ultra-lightweight, minimal, and easy-to-use Google Chrome Extension that enables to quickly switch the website theme.
 It allows to change the colors from the 'light' version to 'dark' and vice-versa with no configuration required.

 ## Installation 💻